ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2020.md

 Energy intensity by number of employees (kWh per employee)

 ![Image](output_md\Singapura Finance - Annual Report 2020_artifacts\image_000016_c2856325734edb102541233be10edb3863ff41a102abdc61b8d12e27dae4ebac.png)
+**Description**: The image is a bar chart showing data from 2017 to 2020.
+The values for each year are represented by purple bars, with 2017 having a value of 3,094, followed by 2,768 in 2018, 2,679 in 2019, and 2,762 in 2020.
+A dotted blue line overlaid on the bars shows the percentage change between each year, indicating a decrease of 10.54% from 2017 to 2018, a further decrease of 3.22% from 2018 to 2019, and then an increase of 3.10% from 2019 to 2020.

 **Description**: The image shows a bar and line chart representing data from 2017 to 2020; the bar chart displays values of 3,094 in 2017, which decreased to 2,768 in 2018, further decreased to 2,679 in 2019, and then increased to 2,762 in 2020, while the line chart displays the percentage change, showing a decrease of 10.54% from 2017 to 2018, a further decrease of 3.22% from 2018 to 2019, and finally an increase of 3.10% from 2019 to 2020.